“Ah. Passion, puppy love, promise…”

 4. Phoning Parents

 In my case, phoning Hubby’s parents, my in-laws.
 At first, it was really weird talking on the phone with two people who gave birth to…the guy I’m tied to for life….yet at the same time I didn’t know much about them…(so weird) but now I feel more comfortable with them on the phone.
 We phone them often together to wish them a happy birthday or just to check in on new developments.
 We’re fortunate to have older parents who we can pick brains with.
 They have years of experience with us and we trust their advice.
-Jared talks to his mother and father about investing/finance, topics about child-rearing and home maintenance and it helps both of us stay in the loop together longer when we’re phoning them together.
+Hubby talks to his mother and father about investing/finance, topics about child-rearing and home maintenance and it helps both of us stay in the loop together longer when we’re phoning them together.

 5. Long, Guilt-Free Naps